2024-25 Fall Classes

 Instructor: Andrew Speno

 Cryptography, the art and science of secret writing, is as old as the pharaohs.
 Equal parts math and linguistics problem solving, this class will challenge you in many dimensions as you solve and encode some of the cleverest ciphers ever devised.
 We will build a model Enigma cipher machine in the last class.
-Skill Level 2, Cycled, Activity Level 2
+Skill Level 1 and Skill Level 2, Cycled, Activity Level 2

 Design Thinking